top of page

 NICK

-Nick been an active participant at Alfajiri workshops.
+Nick been an active participant at Alfajiri workshops and has been with us since 2019..
 He is now a gifted and accomplished painter exhibiting nationally and internationally.
-Nicholas has recently secured a studio with other artists to display his work at Kuona Trust artists Collective.
+Nick is now a professional artist, has trained as a framer and canvas stretcher at Kuona trust artists collective.

 Nick M..jpg